tale-lang/tale/README.md

 because they have something similar: the meaning of squared number and the word `squared`.
 And because any number can be squared, we don't want to write `(x) squared` for every possible `x`.

-It'd be much more useful if were able to define something like name template, and that's exactly what Tale can do!
+It'd be much more useful if we were able to define something like name template, and that's exactly what Tale can do!

 ##### Unary names
 Consider this name: